sagemath/sagewiki_to_gh-2022-10-10/SageWiki.md

 <<TableOfContents>>

-= Workshops =
+= SageDays and Sage Workshops =
 <<Anchor(sagedays)>>
-== Past and future workshops ==
+== Past and future Workshops ==
  * Upcoming Workshops
  <<Include(Workshops, , from="^##start-include$", to="^----$")>>
- * [[Workshops | All workshops]], including past and future Sage Days, Bug Days, Doc Days, Review Days, Education Days, and some other Sage-related events.
+ * [[Workshops | All Workshops]], including past and future Sage Days, Bug Days, Doc Days, Review Days, Education Days, and some other Sage-related events.

 == Hosting a workshop ==